ladybug-tools/spider-covid-19-viz-3d/cookbook/globe-template/README.md

 An online interactive 3D Globe designed to be forked, hacked and remixed

+The concept of the web page is to show you a current situation around the entire world in 3 seconds or less.

+- Provide entry-level programming code - plain-vanilla JavaScript - anybody can copy and make better
+- Display all the data in seconds on any device then zoom and rotate and click to see the cases in 3D

+The general idea is

+- You want to access the latest global data
+- You want to access the latest data for where you live
+- You want to access "an expression of hope" even if the data is nasty

 ## Features

 ### User Experience

 - Instantly recognizable content format
-  - The Earth as a globe
+  - The Earth as a globe is a highly familiar concept
-  - Starts with Globe spinning
+  - Opens with the globe spinning then stops as soon as you touch
   - Informs that you are in an interactive 3D world
 - Designed for speed
   - Useful content in under two seconds
   - Acceptable performance even on low end devices
-  - Data for each marker is accessible in real-time
+  - Further data for each data point is accessible in real-time
-- Data files supplied via the Glitch CDN
+- Data files supplied via the Glitch content delivery network (CDN)
   - Speedy delivery to anywhere in the world
 - Interact on phone, table or computer
   - Rotate and zoom